KirkAlton-Class7/hmwk_09.23.2025_class7/dusty_cloud_prayer.md

 2   <b>My <i>penance this day</i></b> <br>
 To wrestle with the gates of GitHub <br>
-'Til my code findeth rest in the cloud <br>
+'Til my repo findeth rest in the cloud <br>
 <br>

 3   <b>Yea though I walk through the valley of broken projects</b> <br>